 Innovative Company: “For Hansgrohe, Standing Still Means Going Backwards.”

 Steffen Erath (S.E.): We really do want our innovation teams to be able to get in the zone, which is something we’re all familiar with from childhood: we were so focused on something that we were able to block everything else out.
 This focus is extremely effective in the business world.
 Multitasking is often the aim these days.
-According to new scientific findings,* the modern-day office employee is able to work for 10.5 minutes on average without interruption.
-That means we’re interrupted around 11.7 times per task.
+According to new scientific findings (compare with Dr. Volk Busch, “Brain2B”), the modern-day office employee is able to work for 10.5 minutes on average without interruption.
+This means, most of the people are interrupted several times a day while they work.
 That can’t possibly be efficient.

 So you close yourselves off – far from the hectic of smartphones – and ponder over new topics.
 What kind of techniques and methods do you use?

 S.E.: We often work in “sprint mode,” which means an interdisciplinary team concentrates on a concrete issue for days.
 Third parties, customers or our design partners from Phoenix Design are often involved.

 Even when it’s an issue of digital business models, we still use analog tools: scribbles and Post-its are the easiest.
 We quickly visualize the initial solutions with prototypes, which creates a better understanding.
 An innovation facilitator coaches the group, guiding us along with methods.
 And the most important tool is the “Time Timer.”
 After all, even when you’re in the zone, a time limit helps you to concentrate on what’s important.
 The method toolbox consists of all agile working methods such as lean start-up, design thinking, and scrum.

 How helpful is this process optimization in quickly transforming good ideas into market-ready products?